thunder-red-star/stuy-utils/README.md

 # StuyUtils-fork

-ThunderRedStar's fork of Anthony Chen's [StuyUtils](https://github.com/achen318/stuy-utils).
-Is updated for the 2021-22 spring semester and has some more configurability.

-All reimplementations are untested, use at your own risk.
-And feel free to open issues about my shitty python coding.
+Coderprogrammer33's fork of ThunderRedStar's [StuyUtils](https://github.com/thunder-red-star/stuy-utils).
+The schedules are constantly updated by me for guaranteed accuracy.

+## Changes
+I have added a method that is called in every method that grabs the schedule data.
+This method rewrites term-days.tsv with its [always updated version](https://docs.google.com/spreadsheets/d/16BQyzd2rp7UP2nj0wx1I7DvopDhm8sZ65-xSEqE1-5c/edit?usp=sharing).

 ## Install
-To download this (updated) module, run `pip install git+https://github.com/thunder-red-star/stuy-utils.git`
+To download this (updated) module, run `pip install git+https://github.com/coderprogrammer33/stuy-utils.git`

-TODO:
-- [x] Implement the new schedules
-- [x] Add parsing for TSV
-- [x] Add new Term Days
-- [x] Deprecate methods involving Term Days until updates are pushed
-- [x] Add more features

 ## Usage
 Please read the markdown files in the `docs` directory.